amarnathreddy1877/job-alert-bot/README.md

 4. **Performance** → no headless browsers, captchas, or proxies required
 5. **Focus** → we want clear, clean signals for **US-based analyst roles**

-By using **official ATS feeds**, this bot stays stable, lightweight, and recruiter-friendly.
+By using **official ATS feeds**, this bot stays stable and lightweight.

 ---